to preserve and celebrate the role Ithaca and the region played in the history of American filmmaking

-Wharton Studio Museum is a founding partner in the new Tompkins Center for History and Culture (TCHC), slated to open in early 2019 on the Ithaca Commons in the historic Tompkins Trust Co.
-Building.
-The opening of the TCHC marks the first time that WSM has its own dedicated exhibit space.
-WSM’s joins The History Center, Dorothy Cotton Institute and Ithaca Aviation Heritage Foundation, the Discovery Trail, and Community Arts Partnership and others in this history and culture-based destination, which will also be home to the Tompkins County Visitors Bureau.
+Wharton Studio Museum is a founding partner in the Tompkins Center for History and Culture (TCHC) that opened in 2019 and has installed its first permanent exhibit there.
+WSM joins The History Center, Dorothy Cotton Institute, Ithaca Aviation Heritage Foundation, the Discovery Trail, and Community Arts Partnership and others in this history and culture-based destination, which is also home to the Downtown Visitors Center.

 WSM is currently working in partnership with the Friends of Stewart Park to develop the Wharton Studio building -- one of only a handful of silent movie studios still in existence in the United States -- into the Wharton Studio Museum and Park Center.
 In 2017, WSM and its architect Todd Zwigard/TZA Architects, completed Re-envisioning the Wharton Studio Building: Transforming an Ithaca Landmark, a planning and design study that proposes an exciting vision to develop the lakefront section of this historic building scenically located by the shores of Cayuga Lake.
 Renovations and improvements to the building’s exterior; creation of "gallery" space for exhibits on local film history and park history in its north-facing interior; as well as small cafe, and a landscaped seating and gathering area by the lake and Cayuga Waterfront Trail will transform the building and surrounding landscape into the park’s cultural and recreational hub.
 The Wharton Studio Museum and Park Center — a centerpiece of the park’s original “historic core” -- will enhance and improve the park for the benefit of the community and also help promote heritage tourism in the region.